silhavyj/ZeroMate/examples/19-I2C/README.md

 ## Description

-This example demonstrate the use of an SSD1306 OLED display that is controlled over I2C.
+This example demonstrates the use of an SSD1306 OLED display that is controlled over I2C.
 There are two user [tasks](kernel/src/test_processes.cpp) created within this example.

 1) Process 1 (dummy tasks that blinks an LED)
 2) Process 6